luxfi/node/chains/atomic/README.md

 # Shared Memory

-Shared memory creates a way for blockchains in the Avalanche Ecosystem to communicate with each other by using a shared database to create a bidirectional communication channel between any two blockchains in the same subnet.
+Shared memory creates a way for blockchains in the Lux Ecosystem to communicate with each other by using a shared database to create a bidirectional communication channel between any two blockchains in the same subnet.

 ## Shared Database

 ### Using Shared Base Database

-AvalancheGo uses a single base database (typically leveldb).
+LuxGo uses a single base database (typically leveldb).
 This database is partitioned using the `prefixdb` package, so that each recipient of a `prefixdb` can treat it as if it were its own unique database.

-Each blockchain in the Avalanche Ecosystem has its own `prefixdb` passed in via `vm.Initialize(...)`, which means that the `prefixdb`s that are given to each blockchain share the same base level database.
+Each blockchain in the Lux Ecosystem has its own `prefixdb` passed in via `vm.Initialize(...)`, which means that the `prefixdb`s that are given to each blockchain share the same base level database.

 Shared Memory, which also uses the same underlying database, leverages this fact to support the ability to combine a database batch performed on shared memory with any other batches that are performed on the same underlying database.